cristianmayor/web-site-test/wp-content/uploads/learndash/add-ons/learndash-gravity-forms_readme.txt

 == Changelog ==

+= 2.1.2 =

+* Added ability to assign a LearnDash group
+* Added allow conditional group enrollment based upon a form input
+* Added ability to support Gravity Forms conditonal logic
+* Fixed PHP notice
+* Fixed users not being enrolled when a Stripe payment field is part of the form

 = 2.1.1 =

 * Added payment refunded hooked function for paid form
 * Added payment completed hooked function for paid form
 * Added logic to bail course enrollment in user registration hook if the submitted form is a paid form